fujitsu4/llm_bias_with_dt/README.md

 without including full, heavy intermediate outputs.

----

-## 📦 Full Reproducibility

-The **complete intermediate results**, including all intermediate and large output files, are archived externally (Google Drive) to ensure:

-- long-term preservation,
-- stable access,
-- citable references,
-- compliance with FAIR principles.

-To reproduce the full pipeline, simply follow all the commands listed at the beginning of this readme.
-The code will place them automatically into the correct directories (without any truncation of the results).

----

-## 📁 Debug Samples
+**2. Notes**

-The folder `outputs/debug_samples/` contains a minimal and lightweight subset of debugging outputs used to illustrate the internal structure of the pipeline.
+- The folder `outputs/debug_samples/` contains a minimal and lightweight subset of debugging outputs used to illustrate the internal structure of the pipeline.
 Only one complete example is kept for each setting (pretrained / untrained), for documentation purposes.
 The full debug output originally generated during the runs has been intentionally omitted to keep the repository clean and compact, as it is not required for reproducibility or analysis.

----

-## 📝 Notes

 - All sample files follow the naming pattern `*_sample.csv` to clearly distinguish them from full data files.
 - The repository is intentionally structured to remain **fast to clone**, **easy to inspect**, and **fully reproducible** once external datasets are provided.
--The `data/cleaned` and `logs/` folders are kept in full and were not cleaned or reduced.
+- The `data/cleaned` and `logs/` folders are kept in full and were not cleaned or reduced.
 They contain the processed datasets and the complete processing logs required to ensure full reproducibility and transparency of the experiments.

----
+## E. Citation and Contact

+- If you use this code or build upon this work, please cite the associated paper (to appear).
+- For questions or clarifications, please contact me via the GitHub issue tracker or via email: zakaria.jouilil@gmail.com.

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.